pray8/ds-install-doc/src/assets/docs/dataservice.md

 # DNIO Data Services Overview

-DNIO's Data Services provide a powerful and intuitive way to interact with your MongoDB collections, offering instant CRUD (Create, Read, Update, Delete) APIs out-of-the-box.
+DNIO's Data Services provide a powerful and intuitive way to interact with MongoDB collections, offering instant CRUD (Create, Read, Update, Delete) APIs out-of-the-box.
 This feature significantly reduces the time and effort required to build backend functionalities that rely on data storage and retrieval.

 ---